goitacademy/react-homework-template/README.md

 ## Create React App

-This project was bootstrapped with
+This проект was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the
 [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).